 Another great way to start is with the 2019 National Youth Science Day "Game Changers".
-October, 4‑H launched, Game Changers designed by Google and West Virginia Extension service.
+On October 1st 4‑H launched Game Changers, designed by Google and West Virginia Extension Service.
 Game Changers teaches kids ages 8-14 how to use computer science (CS) to create games, solve problems and engage with topics they’re passionate about.
 Game Changers uses physical activity and puzzles to teach kids important CS concepts and problem-solving skills, creating real-world connections between computer science and civic engagement, healthy living and agriculture.
 Although the challenge includes one computer-based and two unplugged activities to help kids learn CS, all can be completed without internet access.

 This year we have grown our number of MA 4-H CS Teens and a few Tweens to ten.
 The Berkshire County Team will be accompanying Kim Pond to DC for the STEM Summit.
 Massachusetts 4-H had three workshop proposals accepted so along with learning from other states we will be sharing the exciting work happening in MA.
 Our CS leaders have already been busy presenting programs in their communities and have a lot more planned.